moffern/moffern/README.md

   like that, or atleast have the understanding/experience to know how to do so.
   And maybe even have a career within something related to this.

-* 📓 As im pretty new at all of this, im sure there will be alot of mistakes, so if you see some bad code and/or want to share some thoughts -> moffern87@hotmail.com.
+* 📓 As im pretty new at all of this, im sure there will be alot of mistakes in my code, so if you see some bad code and/or want to share some thoughts -> moffern87@hotmail.com.
   Any help is always appreciated!.